 The role of cell morphology in mitotic asymmetry and yeast aging is a newly discovered topic [62].
 As a single cell organism, it is important for mother yeast cells to prevent aging factors, such as damaged proteins, from passing on to new-born daughter cells.
 Surprisingly, this mitotic asymmetry can be sufficiently achieved by the slow diffusion of large aggregates, geometry of the mother and daughter cells, and the narrowness of the passage between them [62].
 This observation is consistent with the morphological changes of yeast cells during replicative aging.
-During micro-dissection analysis of replicative aging, it can be seen that young yeast cells are generally smaller in size with elliptical shapes.
+During microdissection analysis of replicative aging, it can be seen that young yeast cells are generally smaller in size with elliptical shapes.
 Old yeast cells become larger, round in shape, and often have membrane blebbing (irregular bulges) [42, 63].
 Mitotic asymmetry between mother and daughter cells breaks down around the time when most cells lose viability in the population, and leads to much high levels of genomic instability in the daughter cells [64, 65].
 The morphological changes coincide with the slow-down of cell division during replicative aging.
 Old mother cells become larger and take longer to divide.
 Daughter cells from young mother cells are usually much smaller than their mother cells, but daughter cells from old mother cells can often be similar in size to their mothers [63].
 We observed similar break-downs of mitotic asymmetry during chronological aging of yeast cells [5].
 All of this evidence suggests that the role of cell morphology in aging warrants detailed studies.

 Age structure is important for the understanding of population dynamics and evolution [19].
 Budding of each yeast cell will leave a scar on its cell wall, and these bud scars can be used to estimate the replicative ages of cells [66-70].
 A recent study using confocal fluorescence microscopy showed that yeast cells with more than 6 bud scars disappear rapidly in late log phase, perhaps through apoptosis [67].
-The molecular mechanism remains poorly understood, because this study was done in a single haploid S288c laboratory strain in part because of the tedious process [67].
+The molecular mechanism by which this occurs remains poorly understood, because this study was done in a single haploid S288c laboratory strain in part due to the tedious process [67].
 This technical challenge can be effectively addressed by the requested ImageStreamX, and we propose to quantify age structures in yeast natural isolates and deletion strains.

 In addition to age structure, yeast cells in a population often exist in different physiological states.
 For instance, yeast cells growing in a log-phase are expected to exist in different phases of cell cycle: G1, S, G2, and M phases.
 The fraction of cells in G2/M phases is generally small, and is hard to be quantified by microscopic methods.
 Another example is the yeast cells in stationary phase, which consist of both dividing and non-dividing cells (likely G0) [71].
 Non-dividing cells generated by starvation can also exist in several distinct states [72] and can cycle though high and low respiratory states [73-75].
 Like age structure, these kinds of population heterogeneity can be effectively studied by ImageStreamX.